Common Paint Failures and Their Solutions

 Exposure of latex paint film to dew, high humidity or rain shortly after paint has dried, especially if there was inadequate surface preparation.

-If blisters go down to the substrate, try to remove the source of the moisture.
+Solution: If blisters go down to the substrate, try to remove the source of the moisture.
 Repair loose caulking, consider installing vents or exhaust fans.
 Remove blisters.
 If blisters do not go all the way down to the substrate, remove them by scraping, then sanding; prime bare wood and repaint with a quality latex exterior paint.